pirelaurent/p5_animationFramework/chapters/chap4-advancedAnimations.md

 ### elapsed time vs estimated time
 The *scriptJourney* interpolates values based on *elapsed time* in order to be at *end* after the defined duration.
 This time *t* is calculated as a linear fraction between 0 and 1 : *elapsed time / duration*
-and this proportion is applied to the distance to travel *(end - start)* to calculate exact position.
+and this proportion is applied to the distance to travel *(end - start)* to calculate exact new position.
-### functions to give to journey an estimated time different of the elapsed time
+### give to journey an estimated time different of the elapsed time
 Let see the following plottings:
 <img src = "../img/forDoc/sevenPlots.png" width = 300></img>
 The white diagonal is the default linear function : **estimated time = elapsed time** :  **(t) => t**